picobellobv/ephos.github.io/_posts/2018-4-30-Lets-Get-Plastered.md

 1. It created Pester tests for us, and even populated the `$ModuleManifestName = 'PSEphos.psd1'` variable with our module manifest file.
 2. It created a module manifest file as well, complete with the `RootModule`, `Version` _(the version 1.0.0 we specified)_, `GUID`, `Author`, etc.

 This is cool, but this module is also a little too basic for my needs.
 Let's create a more robust one.
-First however, let's take a look at the inner workings of what made this possible, the 👐**Plaster Manifest**👐.
+First, however, let's take a look at the inner workings of what made this possible, the 👐**Plaster Manifest**👐.

 _If you'd like to believe this is just pure magic please stop reading here._

 ### The Plaster Manifest

-Okay folks, let's talk turkey, Plaster manifest turkey.
+Okay folks, let's talk turkey.
+By this I mean Plaster manifest turkey.
 This file (**plasterManifest.xml**) single handedly is what makes all of what you saw possible.
 It's also responsible for making Plaster templates so much more customizable!

 All of what I am about to cover can also be found in the help!